Top 10 Challenges Healthcare Companies Face Today

 The rising cost of healthcare directly impacts the revenue of the healthcare companies, as increased cost discourages patients in many ways, from taking lab tests to doing regular follow-ups post visit, which ultimately leads to poor patient outcome.

 According to Martin Gaynor, an economics professor at Carnegie Mellon University, “Health care spending is high, and it is ultimately unsustainable.”

 Here are a few things healthcare providers can do to reduce the healthcare costs for patients:

 - Provide local price variations to patients, either by healthcare providers or insurers

 - Empower patients to choose high-value plans according to their wallets

 - Reduce the number of medical tests for patients.
 According to a study mentioned by Dr. Atul Gawande, a surgeon, writer, public health researcher, 42% of patients received unnecessary tests in one year.

 - Negotiate prescription drugs costs for consumers

-Some other internal measures could be taken by healthcare companies are reliance on healthcare information technology and developing a consensus with pharmaceutical companies.
+Some other internal measures that could be taken by healthcare companies are reliance on healthcare information technology, build tools and platforms with software development companies with deep expertise in healthcare, and developing a consensus with pharmaceutical companies.